TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-2.- The email validation is on the client-side:
+-> 2.- Email validation is on the client-side only:

-Once in Burp Suite we can bypass it sending a anything that we want like a simple word:
+Once in Burp Suite we can `bypass` it sending a anything that we want like a simple word:

 <br />